 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety drugs.
-These drugs are given to residents suffering from anxiety and depression.
+This statistic indicates the percent of long-term care residents who are prescribed antianxiety drugs.
+These drugs are typically prescribed to residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This indicates the percentage of patients who are showing signs of depression.
-High levels of depression could be an indicator lower quality care.
+This indicates the percentage of residents who are exhibiting symptoms of depression.
+High rates of depression could be an indicator worse patient care.

 Appropriate Vaccine Usage